vlefevre/gpu_stream/README.md

 ## How to compile

 Just run `make`.
 You need the cuda toolkit to compile.
+Architecture code can be specified with `sm=XY`, default to 80 (Ampere).
-Number of iterations and warmups can be adjusted with `make it=100 wu=5` for example.
+Number of iterations and warmups can be adjusted with `it` and `wu`.

+For example, `make sm=90 it=100 wu=5` will compile the application for Hopper architecture, using 5 warmup rounds and averaging the execution time on 100 iterations.

 ## How to use